OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration_deployment.rst

 Dealing with environment files
 ------------------------------

-Let's assume you have OXID eShop with PayPal module and you want to deploy your configuration from your development environment to staging environment.
-All settings in both environments are the same except ``sOEPayPalUsername`` and ``sOEPayPalPassword``.
+Let's assume you have OXID eShop with Module Template module and you want to deploy your configuration from your development environment to staging environment.
+All settings in both environments are the same except and ``oemoduletemplate_Password``.
 So you would need all the time after deployment to change these values as configuration files would be overwritten.
 To solve this problem, `environment` feature was introduced.